A Level Media Studies

 - Overview

-The first year focuses on introducing you to the main issues impacting on contemporary media production and consumption, looking at the relationships between traditional media forms (film, television, newspapers etc.) and e-media.
-There is also an opportunity to work on the creation of media products in both the first and second years.
+The first year focuses on introducing you to the main issues impacting on contemporary media.
+You will look at the production of media products and how audiences access and engage with it.
+Media Studies looks at the relationships between the traditional media (film, television, newspapers etc) and e-media, and you will participate in the close study of a number of media products.

-The second year will allow you to investigate more advanced conceptual issues.
+The second year allows you to investigate more advanced conceptual issues.
 This will allow you to understand the way the media is part of our culture and the political and social impact it has.
+You will also work on creating your own media products.

 - Entry Requirements